jaggederest/mutation/docs/concurrency.md

 Concurrency
 ===========

-By default, mutant will test mutations in parallel by running up to one process for each core on your system.
+By default, mutation will test mutations in parallel by running up to one process for each core on your system.
 You can control the number of processes created using the `-j/--jobs` argument.

-Mutant forks a new process for each mutation to be tested to prevent side affects in your specs and the lack of thread safety in integrations from impacting the results.
+Mutation forks a new process for each mutation to be tested to prevent side affects in your specs and the lack of thread safety in integrations from impacting the results.